erasmusa/c8e_proficiency_test/README.md

 ## Manipulating arrays and file handling.

 This application is developed using NodeJS and typescript.
 It also includes a `data_manager` written in C with a C++ wrapper for NodeJS.
-This was developed on a Debian Linux distribution using a GCC toolchain, it is therefore advised to install an run this on a Debian/Ubuntu Linux distribution.
+This was developed on a Debian Linux distribution using a GCC toolchain, it is therefore advised to install and run this on a Debian/Ubuntu Linux distribution.

 ### Setting up the build environment